markallanson/swimming-england-results-analysis/README.md

 Determine qualifying likelyhood for a single event in a meets

-   > analyze the years progression for member 123456 in 100m breast and comment on the likelyhood of qualifying for <future meet> based on last years qualifing time requirements
+   > analyze the years progression for member 123456 in 100m breast and comment on the likelyhood of qualifying for /future meet name/ based on last years qualifing time requirements